SixSq/old.sixsq.github.com/_blog/2021-01-15-blog-smart-city-governance.md

 top-story: true
 ---

 Open data and edge computing will transform smart cities.
-In this blog post, we look at why strong governance is a critical part of establishing trust and boost innovation.
+In this blog post, we look at why strong governance is a critical part of establishing trust and boosting innovation.